| |

 • ALL CARS MUST STAY FACTORY STOCK EXCEPT FOR THE RULES BELOW:

 • All pre-ran cars must follow the same rules.
+Pre-ran car frames may have one (1) 4 inch by 6 inch plate per frame rail on on

 • All glass, mirrors, loose chrome and moldings, lights, fender

-extentions and other loose trim must be removed from the car.
+extensions and other loose trim must be removed from the car.

 • All flammable materials must be removed from the interior